davidcheungyl/david-and-abdul/README.md

 # Running the game

-You can very conveniently compile all codes needed for this game and generate the final executable file for your game by this simple command:
+You can very conveniently compile all codes needed for this game and generate the final executable file for your game by this simple command:<br />
 **make game**
-This has been made possible by our makefile.

 **IF YOU HAVE ANY QUESTIONS, FEEL FREE TO REACH OUT TO US**